oferwald/transposh/readme.txt

 You can wrap the element with the "no_translate" class, or add a span similar to `<span class="no_translate">`

+= Can I make different images appear in different languages in my themes? =

+Yes, although a bit tricky - you can use the `$my_transposh_plugin->target_language` as part of the image descriptor, this will load different images based on the current language

 == Screenshots ==

 1. This is a screen shot of Transposh home page with the flagged widget on the right sidebar